-When I first installed DWM on my Arch Linux system, I immediately noticed something was off—my touchpad wasn’t behaving the way I was used to.
-Tapping wasn’t enabled, and the scrolling was reversed from what felt natural to me.
-Since DWM is a minimal window manager, it doesn’t provide a graphical settings panel to tweak these configurations easily, so I had to dig deeper into the system to fix it.
+When I first installed DWM on my Arch Linux, I noticed my touchpad wasn’t working the way I was used to.
+Tapping wasn’t enabled and the scrolling was reversed.
+I was not used to clicking the button for registering the click so, I needed the tapping in touchpad enabled.
+The DWM is a minimal window manager, it doesn’t provide a graphical settings panel to tweak these configurations easily.
+I had to dig deeper into the system to fix it.

 The Problem: Dynamic Touchpad and Property IDs

 At first, I manually adjusted my touchpad settings using xinput commands.
 Running xinput list gave me the touchpad device ID, and xinput list-props <id> allowed me to modify its properties.
-However, I quickly realized that both the touchpad’s ID and its property IDs weren’t static—they changed between reboots.
+I realized that both the touchpad’s ID and its property IDs weren’t static.
+They changed between reboots.
 This meant that every time I restarted my system, I had to figure out the new IDs and re-enter the commands manually.

 Learning awk to Solve the Problem

-To dynamically retrieve the touchpad and property IDs, I turned to awk, a powerful text-processing tool.
-After some trial and error, I wrote a shell script (touchpad.sh) that:
+To retrieve the touchpad and property IDs, I used awk, which is powerful text-processing tool.
+After some test, I wrote a shell script (touchpad.sh) that:

 • Extracts the touchpad’s ID dynamically using awk.